theQRL/api.theqrl.org/source/index.html.md

 The QRL API is organized around [GRPC](https://grpc.io/).
 GRPC uses [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) for serializing structured data.

-> Use the language tabs above to select between code examples.
-They will show here.
-If you dont see something you would like, please contact us!

 Every function requires an object as parameter and returns another object as response.
 Our qrl.proto file lists the different objects as messages in two categories, request (named \*Req) and response (named \*Resp).

 QRL is under active development, code may change, site layout is fluid.
 Please see the QRL documentation at <a href="https://docs.theqrl.org" target="_blank">https://docs.theqrl.org</a> or drop a line to <a href="mailto://support@theqrl.org">support@theqrl.org</a>

-> Jump right in to the code, find the main QRL repository at [GitHub](https://github.com/theqrl/qrl).
-QRL is an open source project, we encourage open collaboration.
-Our [Discord server](https://discord.gg/HhYKQyD) has a thriving community, and we are ready to help you build something great on the QRL network.

 <aside class="success">